aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/java-aspose-email-paginated-appointments/_index.md

 }
 ```

-With Aspose.Email set up, you're ready to connect and list appointments from your Exchange server.

-## How to Connect to Exchange Java

-Connecting to an Exchange server is the first step before you can retrieve any calendar data.
-The following sections walk you through the exact code you need, while highlighting **java pagination best practices** such as re‑using the same client instance for multiple calls.

-### Connect to Exchange Server

-#### Overview
-Connecting to an Exchange Web Services (EWS) server allows you to interact programmatically with the email data stored on the server.
-This is crucial for applications that need to automate email management tasks.

-#### Step-by-Step Implementation

-##### Step 1: Import Required Packages
-First, ensure you have imported the necessary Aspose.Email packages:

 ```java
 import com.aspose.email.EWSClient;
 import com.aspose.email.IEWSClient;
 ```

-##### Step 2: Establish Connection
-Create an instance of `IEWSClient` to connect to your Exchange server using credentials:

 ```java
 // Replace with your actual domain, username, and password IEWSClient client = EWSClient.getEWSClient("exchange.domain.com", "username", "password");
 ```

-##### Step 3: Dispose of the Client
-Always release resources after use by calling `dispose()` on the client object:

 ```java
 if (client != null) {